pika/pika/docs/index.rst

 - Allow messages with no body (Issue #227)
 - Allow for empty routing keys (Issue #224)
 - Don't raise an exception when trying to send a frame to a closed connection (Issue #229)
 - Only send a Connection.CloseOk if the connection is still open.
-(Issue #236 - Fix by "noleaf")
+(Issue #236 - Fix by noleaf)
 - Fix timeout threshold in blocking connection - (Issue #232 - Fix by Adam Flynn)
 - Fix closing connection while a channel is still open (Issue #230 - Fix by Adam Flynn)
 - Fixed misleading warning and exception messages in BaseConnection (Issue #237 - Fix by Tristan Penman)